As Seattle’s homeless budget grew, officials knew of financial issues years before fraud hit

 The city’s budget director, the former head of human services who ran the department when the fraud was discovered, and other staff at the city’s executive branch overseen by the mayor declined to give interviews.

-“I don’t know that they could have anticipated this particular thing coming, but they and other folks in the city were aware that there were financial-control issues,” said Councilmember Lisa Herbold, who chairs the council’s human services and public safety committee.
+“I don’t know that they could have anticipated this particular thing coming, but they and other folks in the city were aware that there were financial-control issues,” said City Councilmember Lisa Herbold, who chairs the council’s human services and public safety committee.

 Financial management lags